operator-framework/operator-sdk/website/content/en/docs/golang/project_migration_guide.md

 }
 ```
 **Note**:
-If there are any any libraries or pkgs present in `pkg/apis/cache/v1alpha1`, copy them over to `api/v1alpha1`.
+If there are any libraries or pkgs present in `pkg/apis/cache/v1alpha1`, copy them over to `api/v1alpha1`.

 ### CRD markers